bosonprotocol/contracts/README.md

 This command starts up built-in Hardhat Network and migrates all contracts to the Hardhat Network instance.

 If preferred by those who are familiar with Hardhat, the standard Hardhat commands can be used.
-Ganache can be started up manually by configuring a local network to be run against or using the `hardhat-ganache` plugin.
+Ganache can be started up manually by configuring a local network to be run against or using the `hardhat-ganache` plugin or you could start a Hardhat Network using `npx hardhat node`.
 For more information on how this can be achieved refer to the [official Hardhat documentation](https://hardhat.org/guides/ganache-tests.html#running-tests-with-ganache)

 In a separate terminal, contracts can be deployed using
 ```shell